 There are a number of potential issues that can arise when a car is totaled and you are not at fault.
 One issue involves an insurer's value estimate of the wrecked vehicle that is too low.
 Following an offer by an insurance adjuster you may send a reply that includes arguments and evidence for a higher estimate of the vehicle's value.
 This may result in an adjustment, but if the insurer is unwilling to properly value the vehicle you may need to sue them in civil court.

 A second issue involves when the car that was totaled was purchased with a loan and the amount outstanding is greater than the insurer's estimated value of the car.
 In this circumstance you may find yourself paying for the car that was totaled through no fault of your own.
 Unfortunately, the car's destruction doesn't alter the loan agreement in any way.
 As such, your only recourse may be to argue for a higher value on the vehicle.

-When a car is totaled and you are not at fault it may feel like you shouldn't have to do much to get compensated.
+When a car is totaled and you're not at fault it may feel like you shouldn't have to do much to get compensated.
 However, insurers are crafty and they employ an army of professionals to help them protect their rights and avoid payouts wherever possible.
-Contact a local attorney for a free initial claim assessment to discuss how you might be helped by having professional assistance of your own.
+Contact a local attorney to discuss how you might be helped by having professional assistance of your own.

 Contact a qualified auto accident attorney to make sure your rights are protected.